ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-2/README.md

 ![3-2: GHIDRA!](Images/3-2-12.png)

-Since the DLL will not install a good starting place is the Install export function which on initial decompilation shows *RegOpenKeyExA*, *OutputDebugStringA*, *RegQueryValueExA*, *CreateServiceA*, etc.
+Since the DLL will not install a good starting place is the Install export function which on initial decompilation shows *RegOpenKeyExA*, *OutputDebugStringA*, *RegQueryValueExA*, *CreateServiceA*, etc. We just need to clean up the decompiled code for better reading.

     Note: IDA Pro has some the ability to modify string literals with "const", Ghidra does too with "Set Equate..."